 Visual observations at the location of the potential illicit discharge are essential for identifying the source of the discharge.
 MTA will attempt to trace the source of an observed discharge upstream to the point of origin or the point where the discharge is no longer present to narrow down where the discharge enters MTA's stormwater system.
 If the discharge's point of origin can be traced back to the source, then MTA will document the source and refer to Section 2.5 for information on eliminating the discharge.
-If the source of the discharge enters MTA's stormwater system and continue the investigation by conducting a document review and/or sampling the discharge as described in Section 2.6.
+If the source of the discharge cannot be determined in the field, MTA will narrow down the area where the discharge enters MTA's stormwater system and continue the investigation by conducting a document review and/or sampling the discharge as described in Section 2.6.